fgamador/lifetimekata/exercises/01_lifetimes_needed/README.md

 ## Ugh, but can't the compiler just figure this out?

-At this point, you can probably notice that `matches.push` is only ever called with `text` slices.
-So you might reasonably expect that the compiler could infer lifetimes automatically in this case.
+You probably noticed that `matches.push` is called only with `text` slices, so you might reasonably expect that the compiler could infer lifetimes automatically in this case.

-It's possible that in simple cases it could.
+It's possible that in simple cases like this it could.
 But your compiler might decide that it can't infer lifetimes.
 Or it could succeed in inferring them... after 6 months.

 So, the compiler needs more information.
 That information is provided by lifetime annotations.
-Before we discuss them in detail, here is an exercise that will hopefully re-inforce the concepts, before we deal with syntax.
+Before we discuss them in detail, here is an exercise that will hopefully reinforce the concepts, before we deal with syntax.

 ## Exercise: Identify which programs work, and which break